complyue/tour/README.md

 SUBCOMMANDS:
-    init               Initialize current working directory as an EPM home install     | i    Install new, or change branches of existing packages list        | l    List homes and packages update | up | u    Pull upstream changes of packages from tracked branches with        | w    Run command within the directory of a package run | exec  | x    Run command with all effective EPM home's bin on $PATH rm                 Remove specified package(s) from nearest EPM home
+    init               Initialize current working directory as an EPM home install     | i    Install new, or change branches of existing packages list        | l    List homes and packages update | up | u    Pull upstream changes of packages from tracked branches run | exec  | x    Run command with all effective EPM home's bin on $PATH rm                 Remove specified package(s) from nearest EPM home
 ```